Applies to: SQL Server (all supported versions) Azure SQL Database

-Azure SQL Database managed instance can be a publisher, distributor, and subscriber for snapshot and transactional replication.
-Azure SQL database single and pooled databases can only be push subscribers for snapshot and transactional replication.
+Azure SQL Managed Instance can be a publisher, distributor, and subscriber for snapshot and transactional replication.
+Databases in Azure SQL Database can only be push subscribers for snapshot and transactional replication.
 For more information, see Transactional replication with Azure SQL Database and Azure SQL Managed Instance.

 How Transactional Replication Works